bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 ```
 <br/>

-### `Global AppTitle$="bbAppTitle"`
+### `Global AppTitle:String="bbAppTitle"`

 Application title

-The [AppTitle](../../brl/brl.blitz/#global-apptitlebbapptitle) global variable is used by various commands when a
+The [AppTitle](../../brl/brl.blitz/#global-apptitlestringbbapptitle) global variable is used by various commands when a
 default application title is required - for example, when opening simple
 windows or requesters.<br/>
 <br/>
-Initially, [AppTitle](../../brl/brl.blitz/#global-apptitlebbapptitle) is set to the value "BlitzMax Application".
+Initially, [AppTitle](../../brl/brl.blitz/#global-apptitlestringbbapptitle) is set to the value "BlitzMax Application".
 However, you may change
-[AppTitle](../../brl/brl.blitz/#global-apptitlebbapptitle) at any time with a simple assignment.
+[AppTitle](../../brl/brl.blitz/#global-apptitlestringbbapptitle) at any time with a simple assignment.

 #### Example